taiheioki/okicmd/README.md

-# latex-template
+# okicmd
-My template for LaTeX documents
+`okicmd` provides numerous macros and environments for LaTeX.
+See `okicmd.pdf` for document.